Hecker, Petters, and Pawlenty: Turkeys of the Year 2009

 With the floppy hair of a Jonas Brother and silky moves not seen since the days of Pistol Pete Maravich, Rubio was being talked about as a prodigy.
 He'd already backed up much of the hype by holding his own during the Olympics, out-flashing the likes of Chris Paul and Deron Williams.

 So when Rubio dropped to No. 5 in the draft, the Wolves eagerly snapped him up.
-Seeing Rubio walk up to NBA commissioner David Stern and put a Timberwolves hat atop his goofy head nearly erased the pain of Kevin Garnett's departure to Boston.
+Seeing Rubio walk up to NBA commissioner David Stern and put a Timberwolves hat atop his goofy head nearly erased the pain of Kevin Garnett's exodus to Boston.

 But a day after the draft, Rubio's father sent a signal that his son would stay in Spain for another year.
 The crux of the problem was a gigantic buyout clause from his Spanish team, estimated at more than $5 million.
 Compounding the matter was an NBA collective bargaining agreement, a fancy term that prohibits a team from spending more than $500,000 toward a player's contract.
 So if the Timberwolves had a shot at Rubio, they had to find a way to work around league rules and obtain outside support to pony up millions.